Cats are fairly independent animals, so it may come as a surprise that separation anxiety in cats isn’t all that uncommon.

-There are some surprising causes of separation anxiety in cats, and some only get separation anxiety when their owners are gone for long periods of time.
-If your cat is only anxious when you are away traveling, there may be other specific methods of reducing anxiety while you’re gone for days at a time.
+There are some surprising causes of separation anxiety in cats, and some only get separation anxiety when their humans are gone for long periods of time.
+If your cat is only anxious when you’re away traveling, there may be other specific methods of reducing anxiety while you’re gone for days at a time.

-Skip Goodbyes And Elaborate Reunions
+Skip Goodbyes & Elaborate Reunions

 It may seem unnatural and even heartbreaking to leave your precious kitty without saying goodbye, but your fond farewells may actually trigger your cat’s anxiety.
 Your efforts to calm your cat as you leave may also clue them in to something being out of the ordinary, which is a cause for stress.

 Train The Anxiety Away

 Eventually, your cat may lose interest in these cues and no longer come to associate them with your departure.
 This may take quite a bit of training, and you may wish to consult a professional behaviorist for further advice.

-Leave Toys And Distractions
+Leave Toys & Distractions

-Some cats develop anxiety when they are not mentally or physically stimulated enough.
+Some cats develop anxiety when they’re not mentally or physically stimulated enough.
 One way to make sure your cat stays stimulated is to leave plenty of toys and puzzle feeders that they can use to keep their brain and body active.

 Try Pheromones Or Catnip

 Feliway makes a room diffuser product that releases pheromones that can be very relaxing for some cats.
-Catnip can also have a calming effect on some cats, and for those kitties that are immune to catnip, there are alternative plants that produce similar reactions in felines.
+Catnip can also have a calming effect on some cats, and for those kitties who are immune to catnip, there are alternative plants that produce similar reactions in felines.

-Boxes, Perches, And Hiding Places
+Boxes, Perches, & Hiding Places

 High perches can allow your kitty to get a vantage point to look out over their domain and feel confident that there is no danger in their territory.

-See About Getting A Friend
+Think About Getting A Friend